FOR CLASS SCHEDULES, TEXT 208-669-0500

 -80%-89% =B

-Scoring for behind the wheel performance will be based upon the following scale:
+Scoring for behind the wheel performance is based upon the following scale:

 -B Some coaching necessary 80% - 89%

-The “attitude” grade will be assumed as 100% at the beginning of the course and may be deducted throughout the course for the following:
+The attitude score is 100% at the beginning of the course and may be deducted throughout the course for any of the following reasons:

 -1.
 Failure to follow class rules

--2.
-Missing driving lessons without making prior arrangements
+-2. unexplained driving lesson absences without prior arrangements or communication

 -3.
-Lack of serious concern for laws and safety issues
+Exhibited lack of serious concern for laws and safety issues

 -4.
-Disruptive behavior while observing driving or in the classroom
+Disruptive behavior while observing driving or while in the classroom

 -5.
-Students caught driving in violation of their instruction permit will be failed
+Any student caught driving in violation of their instruction permit will automatically receive a failing grade.

 Classroom Attendance: Each student is required to attend a minimum of 30 hours of classroom instruction.

-Driving attendance: Each student is required to complete 6 hours of behind-the-wheel instruction and 6 hours of in-the-vehicle observation.
+In-Vehicle instruction attendance: Each student is required to complete 6 hours of behind-the-wheel instruction and 6 hours of in-vehicle observation.